rbozek/reps/README.md

 ## :ice_cube::boxing_glove: Ice Box Features

+- incorporate "time" back into Reps model in addition to date
 - Reps Index page, add options to display: sort by date/category, or view one category at a time
 - allow User to edit their user info/profile